mapr-demos/maprdb-ojai-101/README.md

 * Java SDK 7 or newer
 * Maven 3
-* MapR-DB JSON Developer Preview VM
+* MapR 5.1 Cluster or Sandbox

 In your MapR-DB environment change the permissions of the `apps` folder